lmfit/lmfit-py/doc/index.rst

 The lmfit python package provides a simple and flexible interface to non-linear optimization and curve fitting problems.
 Lmfit extends the optimization capabilities of :mod:`scipy.optimize`.
-Initially designed to extend the the `Levenberg-Marquardt`_ algorithm from `MINPACK-1`_ as implemented in :func:`scipy.optimize.leastsq`, lmfit supports most of the optimization methods from :mod:`scipy.optimize`, including `Nelder-Mead` and all the methods available from :func:`scipy.optimize.minimize`.
-It also provides a simple way to solve *curve fitting* problems in which one adjusts the numerical values of some parametrized function to most closely match some data.
+Initially designed to extend the the `Levenberg-Marquardt`_ algorithm in :func:`scipy.optimize.minimize.leastsq`, lmfit supports most of the optimization methods from :mod:`scipy.optimize`.
+It also provides a simple way to apply this extension to *curve fitting* problems.

-The key concept for lmfit is that instead of using plain floating pointing values for the variables to be optimized (as all the optimization routines in :mod:`scipy.optimize` use), optimizations are done using :class:`Parameter` objects.
+The key concept in lmfit is that instead of using plain floating pointing values for the variables to be optimized (as all the optimization routines in :mod:`scipy.optimize` use), optimizations are done using :class:`Parameter` objects.
 A :class:`Parameter` can have its value fixed or varied, have upper and/or lower bounds placed on its value, or have values that are evaluated from algebraic expressions of other Parameter values.
-This is all done outside the optimization routine, and means that lmfit provides bounds and constraints on Parameters for **all** optimization routines from :mod:`scipy.optimize`, and with a more Pythonic interface than any of the routines that do provide bounds.
+This is all done outside the optimization routine, so that these bounds and constraints can be applied to **all** optimization routines from :mod:`scipy.optimize`, and with a more Pythonic interface than any of the routines that do provide bounds.

 By using :class:`Parameter` objects instead of plain variables, the objective function does not have to be rewritten to reflect every change of what is varied in the fit, or if relationships or constraints are placed on the Parameters.
-This means that the scientific programmer can write a general model that encapsulates the phenomenon to be modeled.
-The user of that model can change what is varied, what is fixed, what ranges of values are acceptable for Parameters, and what constraints are placed between Parameters in the model without changing the objective function.
-The ease with which Parameters allow a model to be changed also allows better (and automated) testing the significance of individual Parameters in a fitting model.
+This simplifies the writing of models, and gives the user more flexibility in using and testing variations of that model.

-As mentioned above, the lmfit package allows a choice of several optimization methods available from :mod:`scipy.optimize`.
+Lmfit supports several of the optimization methods from :mod:`scipy.optimize`.
 The default, and by far best tested optimization method used (and the origin of the name) is the `Levenberg-Marquardt`_ algorithm of :func:`scipy.optimize.leastsq` and :func:`scipy.optimize.curve_fit`.
 Much of this document assumes this algorithm is used unless explicitly stated.
 An important point for many scientific analysis is that this is only method that automatically estimates uncertainties and correlations between fitted variables from the covariance matrix calculated during the fit.
 Because the approach derived from `MINPACK-1`_ using the covariance matrix to determine uncertainties is sometimes questioned (and sometimes rightly so), lmfit supports methods to do a brute force search of the confidence intervals and correlations for sets of parameters.

 .. _lmfit github repository:   http://github.com/lmfit/lmfit-py